Cammymoop/godot-cheat-sheet/README.md

 (Make your viewport a child of this texture rect for ease of access and organization, DONT put it into a viewport container)

-Set the viewport `size` in the inspector or its script to be your pixel resolution times an integer factor of at least 2
+Set the viewport `size` in the inspector or its script to be your pixel resolution times an integer factor of at least 2 Set it's render taget -> v flip to on

 The result can be larger than your screen, but importantly each pixel is now a NxN cluster of pixels that will look much nicer when scaled to our actual window resolution